Unitech/pm2/README.md

 If your app is well designed (**state less**) you gonna be able to **process much more queries**.

-Important concepts to make a NodeJS app stateless :
+Important concepts to make a NodeJS app stateless:

 - Session must not be in memory but shared via a database (Redis, Mongo, whatever)
 - [WebSocket/Socket.io should communicate via a database](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO)